Welcome to today's edition of the Rush 24-7 podcast.

 Every bit of opposition is racism.

-It's understandable the other black students on the bus would cheer, and now Kanye West being ripped to shreds for playing to type.
+And now Kanye West being ripped to shreds for playing to type.

-I mean, this is the MTV music awards.
+I mean, this is the MTV Music Awards.

 This is where this kind of aberrant behavior is supposed to happen.

-And the only reason, the only reason anybody can be criticizing Kanye West has to be based on what we're learning from the state controlled media, because he's racist.
+And the only reason, the only reason anybody can be criticizing Kanye West has to be based on what we're learning from the state-controlled media because he's racist.

-Surely though some of these critics of Kanye West can look themselves in the mirror and ask themselves, will you ever stop criticizing a guy just because of his skin color?
+Surely some of these critics of Kanye West can look themselves in the mirror and ask themselves, will you ever stop criticizing a guy just because of his skin color?

-Mike Lupica, you got a column here, bab.
+Mike Lupica, you got a column here, Bab.

-Uh Eugene Robinson, uh, you got a column here.
+Eugene Robinson, you got a column here.

 Now let's go to Kanye West.